design-tokens/community-group/technical-reports/format/composite-types.md

 </aside>

 <div class="issue" data-number="99" title="Border type feedback">
   Is the current specification for borders fit for purpose?
-Does it need more sub-values to account for features like outset, border images, multiple borders, etc. that some platforms an design tools have?
+Does it need more sub-values to account for features like outset, border images, multiple borders, etc. that some platforms and [=design tools=] have?
 </div>

 ## Transition